Caroline Barker (artist)

-Caroline Barker (1894–1988) was an Australian artist.
+Caroline Barker MBE (1894–1988) was an Australian artist.
 She is best known for her portraits and still life.
 The Museum of Brisbane (formerly Brisbane's Civic Art Gallery) holds a large collection of her works.

 Early life

 Caroline Barker was born on 8 September 1894 in Ascot Vale, Melbourne, Victoria, Australia.

 She commenced her art studies at the art school at the Melbourne Art Gallery (now the National Gallery of Victoria) where she studied painting with Bernard Hall and drawing with Frederick McCubbin.
 There she was awarded second prize for her monochrome painting in 1917, which provided her with a year's free tuition, enabling her to complete her studies in 1919.

 Due to her father's ill-health, the family relocated to Brisbane in Queensland in 1920.
 From 1921 to 1922, Barker became an art teacher at the Ipswich Girls Grammar School, saving her money in order to continue her studies in England.

 She continued her studies at the Royal Academy of Arts in Piccadilly, London under Frederick Cayley Robinson and Charles Sims, where she also studied anatomy and the chemistry of painting, and then at the Byam Shaw School of Art under Vicat Cole.
 During this period her works were added to the collections of the Royal Academy, the Walker Art Gallery in Liverpool, the Paris Salon and the Byam Shaw.